ecbrown7/ecbrown7.github.io/_posts/2022-06-25-evanbrown-project1-blog-post.md

 aggregate function.
 Pulling data from the API didn’t include a dates column, but I wanted to look at the data based on months, quarters and years to get distinct breakdowns.
-Since the market isn’t open 24/7, 365, I obviously made this tougher on myself than I needed to.
+Since the market isn’t open 24/7, 365, and we haven’t worked with dates much in this class, I obviously made this tougher on myself than I needed to.
 I had to create a string a dates, then find a way to remove weekends and holiday closures.
-Removing weekend was fairly efficient, but removing holidays was hard coded in.
+Removing weekends was fairly efficient, but removing holidays was hard coded in.
 I could have typed a string of all holidays for the next 10 years to increase the function lifetime, but I’m sure we’ll have new holidays by then and I’d need to fix them anyways.
 Nevertheless, the function works for any date range (within 2 years) in 2020 - 2022.
 In the end, it does it’s job for querying the API, returning the data you’re looking for, and allowing you to do data analysis.
 I’ll just have to update the holiday exceptions as years go on to ensure dates are matching and vector lengths of retrieved data and dates are of equal length.

 I felt my approach was good overall for this project.
 However, I probably would have spent more time writing things out on paper before